plwai/PlatChanger/README.md

 # PlatChanger

-This extension changes the platform of your machine to sb_baidu in certain website
+This extension break certain website download size limit and receive the link

 open extension > developer mode > drag this folder into the browser > DONE :)